Marc Guggenheim: Television

 After a romantic comedy script led to a few meetings with producers, he moved to California to pursue a career as a screenwriter.
 A script for The Practice was his first produced work.
-He eventually served as a producer for Law & Order, Jack and Bobby, CSI: Miami, and In Justice.
+He eventually served as a producer for Law & Order, Jack & Bobby, CSI: Miami, and In Justice.

 With Greg Berlanti, Guggenheim is the co-creator of the ABC show Eli Stone.
 He later became executive producer of ABC's No Ordinary Family.
 Guggenheim, together with Berlanti and Andrew Kreisberg, adapted the Green Arrow comics into the television series Arrow.
 The three, alongside Phil Klemmer, went on to develop the spin-off series Legends of Tomorrow.
 Guggenheim served as co-showrunner on Arrow for seasons 1-6 and 8, and on Legends of Tomorrow for seasons 1-4.
 In the fall of 2018, he stepped down as showrunner and serve as an executive consultant to both shows.
 He remained in this role until the shows ended.

 With Guillermo del Toro, he co-wrote the pilot and several episodes of the award-winning animated series Tales of Arcadia, an original franchise created for Netflix from DreamWorks Animation, for which he won an Emmy in the category of "Outstanding Writing in an Animated Program" and nominated for several others.
 He remained as Executive Producer throughout the series' three installments, Trollhunters, 3Below and Wizards: Tales of Arcadia.

 In October 2020, it was announced that Guggenheim would be writing a series based on Green Lantern alongside Seth Grahame-Smith, who is showrunning the series, for HBO Max in 2021.
 However, in October 2022, when Grahame-Smith departed from the series Guggenheim confirmed he would also no longer be involved.